AdefemiAdeyanju/GithubProfile/profile README.md

 This repository contains the code for creating a GitHub profile README.

 ## Requirements
-Make sure you have a GitHub account.
+Make sure you have a working GitHub account.

 ## Installation Steps